Africa ahead.

 Caption: Participants in the intra-Libyan dialogue meet in Dakar

 Senegalese President Macky Sall and Moustapha Niasse, President of the Senegalese National Assembly and former UN Special Representative, acted as facilitators.
-The success of this meeting was to break through an important psychological barrier by getting the idea of reconciliation accepted.
+The success of this meeting: to have overcome a major psychological barrier by gaining acceptance for the idea of reconciliation.

-Caption: President Macky Sall and Jean-Yves Ollivier during the meeting in Dakar
+Caption: President Macky Sall and Jean-Yves Ollivier at the meeting in Dakar.

 Macky Sall